Flowpack/Flowpack.SeoRouting/README.md

 with / at the end) and do all redirects with a 301 http status.

-*Note: The lowercase redirect is deactivated by default, because you have to make sure, that there is no `uriPathSegment` with camelCase or upperspace letters - this would lead to redirects in the neverland.*
+*Note: The lowercase redirect is deactivated by default, because you have to make sure, that there is no Neos page with an `uriPathSegment` with camelCase or upperspace letters - this would lead to redirects in the neverland.*

 ```
 Flowpack: